BECKER DIAGNOSIS

 MUSCLE BIOPSY

 If genetic testing is not able to accurately provide a diagnosis, a muscle biopsy may be performed.
-A muscle biopsy (a surgical procedure that involves taking a small sample of muscle for analysis) looks for changes in the amount and look of dystrophin protein.
+A muscle biopsy is a surgical procedure that involves taking a small sample of muscle for analysis to look for changes in the amount and appearance of dystrophin protein.
 This is usually done by immunohistochemistry of slides of the muscle (putting a stain on the muscle, then looking at the muscle cells under a microscope for evidence of dystrophin) or by a Western blot test of the muscle protein (a chemical process that tests for the chemical presence of dystrophin).
-This type of testing can usually tell whether a person has Duchenne or Becker muscular dystrophy, however is not always conclusive.
+This type of testing can usually tell whether a person has Duchenne or Becker muscular dystrophy based on how much dystrophin protein is seen, however it is not always conclusive.
 Because this is a surgical procedure, it is more invasive than a blood test.

 MAKING INFORMED CHOICES